xing-liu123/Dev-Assessment/README.md

 ## Introduction

 Hello, thank you for showing your interest in Bits of Good!
-This semester, we are focusing our recruitment on the practical skills of developers through this backend-focused assessment!
+This semester, we are focusing our recruitment on the practical skills of developers through this assessment!
 We hope you enjoy the task and please file a GitHub issue on the repository if you have any questions or if any part is ambiguous!

 While this assessment comes in various levels (Setup --> Expert), we do not expect you to be able to complete all of the levels; we just want to see your thought process and how you write and organize code.
 Additionally, we have provided a sample Express.js boilerplate but feel free to use a different framework or customize this repository to your needs (i.e. install any extra libraries, etc. you need).
 Our only requirement is that you use Javascript/Typescript with a NoSQL database (i.e. Firestore, MongoDB, etc.).